rajgudhka/Chocolate-Sales-Analysis-Dashboard-/README.md

 # Chocolate-Sales-Analysis-Dashboard-

 ### Project Overview
-Developed a comprehensive sales analytics dashboard in Power BI using a star schema with multiple tables and optimized data modelling for analyzing chocolate sales, costs, and profits.
+•Developed a comprehensive sales analytics dashboard in Power BI using a star schema with multiple tables and optimized data modelling for analyzing chocolate sales, costs, and profits.

 • Implemented DAX measures for advanced time intelligence calculations (MoM/YoY changes) and leveraged KPI cards, dynamic trend charts, and conditional formatting for insightful data visualization.

 • Enhanced shipment analysis through grouping, histogram charts, and zoom slider functionality, ensuring efficient data exploration and trend identification.

 • Incorporated bookmarks, slicer panels, drill-through filters, and page navigation to enhance interactivity and improve the end-user experience.

 • Designed a dedicated measure table to streamline calculations and configured tooltips, reference labels, and alert icons to provide contextual insights.

 • Utilized Power Query transformations, calculated columns, and measure branching, published the dashboard to Power BI Service, and created a GitHub portfolio page to demonstrate project outcomes effectively.